Saba-Gh-H/cross-lingual-bias-detection/README.md

 └─ README.md                   # This landing page
 ```

-Each subfolder can include its own `README.md` with details (recommended).
+Each subfolder includes its own `README.md` with details.

----

 ## 🚀 Quickstart
 ```bash